These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 Excision fees

-In many cases, the fee for your excision will not be known until after we have received pathology results.
+In many cases, the fee for your excision will not be known until we receive pathology results.
 In general, the fee is higher for procedures on technically difficult parts of the body and if the procedure is large.
-These factors are known at the time of performning the procedure.
-But the amount paid by Medicare is also dependent on the pathology result: Medcare pays more for melanomas and other skin cancers than normal moles and other harmless lesions.
+These factors are known at the time of performing the procedure.
+But the amount paid by Medicare also depends on the pathology result: Medicare pays more for melanomas and other skin cancers than normal moles and other harmless lesions.

 The pricing model is complicated.
-The most common fee we charge is abut $180 but it can vary up to $600 or more for a complicated melanoma removal.
+The most common fee we charge is about $230 but it can vary up to $800 or more for a complicated skin cancer excision, especially if it involves a skin graft or flap repair.
+Learn more about pricing.

 We will contact you to arrange payment of your excision fee when we have received your pathology result.